kalisio/kano/README.md

 ![Image](./kano.png)

-kano is a client aplication that can be used to visualise geospatial data served by [kargo](https://kalisio.github.io/kargo/).
+Kano is a client aplication that can be used to visualise geospatial data served by [Kargo](https://kalisio.github.io/kargo/).

 For more information please visit our websites:
 * [Kalisio Company](https://kalisio.com/)